 - Keywords & Complementary Terms: Every post you write (and every recipe you create) needs to have a keyword you are trying to rank for in Google.
 I like to keep track of my Google and Pinterest keywords in a simple Google sheets document.

-If you're new to the idea of keywords, take a look at this resource from Neil Patel.
+If you're new to the idea of keywords, take a look at this resource.

 If you're familiar with keywords but are looking to dig a little deeper into the concept to drive your traffic, I love this free Pinterest & Google SEO training from Adventures in Blogging.
 This course is easy to understand and really helped me understand an invaluable concept that has helped with my growth - not all keywords are created equal.
 This course is free, so it's worth checking out!